 Here are some retail strategies and recommendations you can apply today to help navigate this dynamic environment.

-- Stay informed.
 Take the pulse of the current landscape and category demand to understand the needs of your customers.
 Resources such as Google Trends and Google Alerts can help you stay up to date on local conditions and better understand your customers’ frame of mind.

 Review metrics by retail categories to see what customers may be searching for across your Search and Shopping campaigns, especially if you sell high-demand products during this time.

-- Be current and transparent.
 Your customers are looking for information and trust your company to deliver, so make sure you proactively communicate any business or product availability updates.

 Within Google Ads, update your campaigns to represent any changes in your offerings, such as delivery available or buy online, pick up in-store.
 Enable automatic item updates in the Google Merchant Center to keep your product data up to date, especially for price and availability.

 Reassess your creative and ad campaigns by asking yourself, “Is this creative or ad placement right for this moment and in this context?”
-And consider using these 5 principles for guiding your media teams.
+And consider using these 5 principles for guiding your media team.
 Also, find additional resources to manage your product inventory on Merchant Center and your campaigns on Google Ads.

 In this challenging time, people are looking to retailers for preparedness.
 Through the uncertainty, the primary thing people want from retailers is relevant and up-to-date information.
 Being there in these important moments with useful information will help ensure you’re delivering the assistance your customers need most.